cvs-health/testilo/README.md

 As shown, a batch, unlike a target list, defines named sequences of acts.
 They can be plugged into jobs, so various complex operations can be performed on each target.

+A batch is a JavaScript object.
+It can be converted to JSON and stored in a file.

 ### Scripts

 The generic, target-independent description of a job is _script_.
 A script can contain _placeholders_ that Testilo replaces with acts from a batch, creating one job per target.
-Thus, one script plus one batch can generate an unlimited number of jobs.
+Thus, one script plus a batch containing _n_ targets will generate _n_ jobs.

 Here is a script: